bhardwajRahul/go-cron/README.md

 ## Dependencies

-- [`github.com/pardnchiu/go-logger`](https://github.com/pardnchiu/go-logger): if you don't need this, just fork it and replace with your preferred solution.
+- [`github.com/pardnchiu/go-logger`](https://github.com/pardnchiu/go-logger): If you don't need this dependency, you can fork the project and replace it with your preferred logging solution.
+You can also vote [here](https://forms.gle/EvNLwzpHfxWR2gmP6) to let me know your preference.

 ## Usage